 See below how much is spent weekly on retargeting depending on the number of unique visitors to your site;

 - 3000 – 10000 visitors: $50 – $175 per week.

 - 10000 – 20000 visitors: $175 – $450 per week.

 - 25000 – 50000 visitors: $450 – $900 per week.

 - 50000 – 100000 visitors: $900 – $1800 per week.

-Although this proving to be a challenge Google is starting to implement cross-device retargeting which will combine information gathered throughout devices.
+Although this proves to be a challenge, Google is starting to implement cross-device retargeting, which will combine information gathered throughout devices.
 These issues with mobile devices are essential to solve as there has been an increase in app installs by 35% and an overall retargeting reach increase of 33%.

-Firstly it has been found that when an ad is seen too frequently it actually acts as a deterrent and consumers are less likely to revisit your site.
-So be sparing in how frequently you use your ads.
+Firstly, when an ad is displayed too frequently, it acts as a deterrent, and consumers are less likely to revisit your site.
+So be sparing in how often you use your ads.

-The next mistake up for discussion is the debate; how long should use a cookie window?
-Most say 30 days on average, thereafter it’s time to put the cookie back in the jar if no one has taken a bite.
-This is however subjective and dependent on the industry you’re in and the consumer you are targeting.
-It is however important to note that if a consumer has not bought within 30 days they are highly unlikely to buy.
-Don’t spend money on leads that are not going to reap rewards.
+The next mistake up for discussion is the debate; how long should we use a cookie window?
+Most say 30 days on average, and after that, it’s time to put the cookie back in the jar if no one has taken a bite.
+This is, however, subjective and dependent on the industry you’re in and the consumer you are targeting.
+It is, however, essential to note that if a consumer has not bought within 30 days, they are highly unlikely to buy.
+Don’t spend money on leads that are not going to reap the rewards.

-Lastly don’t forget to create unique personalised ads to target exactly what your consumer is interested in.
-It is important to segment your ads here and place them appropriately to get the best results.
+Lastly, don’t forget to create unique personalized ads to target exactly what your consumer is interested in.
+It is crucial to segment your ads here and place them appropriately to get the best results.